-Mortality related to prostate cancer is high, nearing 1 death per 4 men diagnosed with the disease.1 Recurrences after definitive therapy and the presence of distant metastases are known drivers of lethality.2
+Mortality related to prostate cancer is high, nearing one death per four men diagnosed with the disease.
+Recurrences after definitive therapy and the presence of distant metastases are known drivers of lethality.

-Conventional imaging (CI) such as MRI or CT of the abdomen and pelvis and wholebody bone scan (99mTc-MDP scintigraphy) shows poor diagnostic performance for the most common manifestations of prostate cancer outside the prostate bed, with roughly 40% sensitivity for lymph node metastases3 and numerous bone scan false-positives like fractures, degenerative change and a number of benign bone conditions.
-Moreover, CI in early hormone-sensitive biochemical recurrence, where prostate specific antigen (PSA) levels are below 1 ng/L, is almost invariably negative, bringing into question this indication altogether.
-On the other hand, prostate specific membrane antigen (PSMA) positron emission tomography (PET) finds and distinguishes local from metastatic recurrences.
-Additionally, PSMA PET provides whole body evaluation of the disease, better estimation of volumes for targeted or salvage radiotherapy, and allows selection of patients for PSMA radioligand therapy (PSMA RLT).4-6

-Among the many PSMA-targeting small molecule radioligands, 68Ga-PSMA-11 compound is most studied in the context of biochemical recurrence,^{7,8} but the fluorine-18 labeled PSMA ligands such as 18F-DCFPyL have advantages over 68Ga-PSMA-11 such as a longer half-life of 110 minutes (vs 68 minutes) allowing for more flexible scheduling of patients and more delayed acquisitions, the latter facilitating tumor visualization.9 Furthermore, fluorine-18 cyclotron production is already broadly implemented and does not suffer from the logistical complexity and currently very limited production of the generator-produced gallium-68.
+Conventional imaging (CI), such as magnetic resonance imaging (MRI) or computed tomography (CT) of the abdomen and pelvis and whole-body bone scan (99mTc-MDP scintigraphy) shows poor diagnostic performance for the most common manifestations of prostate cancer outside the prostate bed, with roughly 40% sensitivity for lymph node metastases3 and numerous bone scan false-positives (including fractures, degenerative change, and a number of benign bone conditions).
+Moreover, CI in early hormone-sensitive biochemical recurrence, where prostate-specific antigen (PSA) levels are below 1 ng/L, is almost invariably negative, bringing into question this indication altogether.
+On the other hand, prostate-specific membrane antigen (PSMA) positron emission tomography (PET) finds and distinguishes local from metastatic recurrences.
+Additionally, PSMA PET provides whole-body evaluation of the disease, better estimation of volumes for targeted or salvage radiotherapy, and allows selection of patients for PSMA radioligand therapy (PSMA RLT).4-6 rine-18 labeled PSMA ligands, such as 18F-DCFPyL, have advantages over 68Ga-PSMA-11, including a longer half-life of 110 minutes (vs. 68 minutes), which allows for more flexible scheduling of patients and more delayed acquisitions - the latter facilitating tumor visualization.
+9 Furthermore, fluorine-18 cyclotron production is already broadly implemented and does not suffer from the logistical complexity and currently very limited production of the generator-produced gallium-68.